 I remember very clearly having to draw the Iron Curtain on a map when I was in school.
 Well, you can easily use Google Maps to get your students to build a map of what the world looked like in a given time in history.
 Draw new frontiers, measure distances, or create points of interests to highlight different events.
 This can be done on a variety of base maps, including terrain and satellite.

 To do so, log in to Google, access ‘My places’ and create a new map.
 These can be shared and worked on by multiple people, reviewed, and edited.
-On each map, you can create lines, points of interests that customizable in colour and symbology, adapt the base map, make notes, and of course save changes and progress.
+On each map, you can create lines, points of interests that are customizable by color and symbology, adapt the base map, make notes, and of course, save changes and progress.

 Google Street View